 Having a good webcam is crucial for being able to record good video.
 Not all cameras are created equal, and they need to have certain features in order to perform their best. here's a breakdown of the features your webcam should ideally have:

-- This determines how sharp the video will look.
-At a bare minimum, you should have a camera with a VGA (640x480) resolution for video, but you should try to get 720p or 1080p HD.
-This is becoming cheap now, and should not be a problem.
-Be sure to take note of whether or not the webcam takes video at that resolution as well, some only take still images at these resolutions.
+- High-resolution sensor: This determines how sharp the video will look.
+At a minimum, you should have a camera with a VGA (640x480) resolution for video, but you should try to get 720p or 1080p HD.
+This is becoming less expensive.
+Be sure to note whether or not the webcam takes video at these resolutions, as some only take still images at these resolutions.

 If you want to use a real camera:

 Using a real camera is always preferred to using a webcam in terms of quality.
 However, full-blown cameras are considerably more expensive than webcams.
-If your budget allows for it, then you should look for an HD camera that has support for 1080p and support for an external microphone of some kind.
+If your budget allows, look for an HD camera that has support for 1080p and support for an external microphone of some kind.
 The microphones that are built in to most camcorders are usually only marginally better than or as bad as the ones in webcams.